-I was stunned this from Jenny Davidson about mystery writers:
+I was stunned by this from Jenny Davidson about mystery writers:

 The crime fiction community is smart and adult and welcoming, and so many good books are being written (Lee Child was mentioning his peer group – i.e. they were the new kids around the same tie – being Michael Connelly, Robert Crais, Dennis Lehane, Laura Lippman – the list speaks for itself) . . .

 Why was I stunned?
 Because just a few days earlier I had a look at a book by Robert Crais.
 It just happened that Phil, when he was visiting, had finished this book (which he described as “pretty good”) and left it with me so he wouldn’t have to take it back with him.
 I’d never heard of Crais, but it had pretty amazing blurbs on the cover and Phil recommended it, so I took a look.

 It was bad.
 From page 1 it was bad.
 It was like a bad cop show.
 I could see the seams where the sentences were stitched together.
 I could see how somebody might like this sort of book, but I certainly can’t understand the blurbs or the idea that it’s a “good book”!